WDCA: Taft ownership

 In January 1980, Grant left channel 20 after nearly 14 years as general manager in order to file an application to build a new station on the unused channel 14.
-Despite being the second independent in the market with cable coverage stretching from southern Pennsylvania to Charlotte, North Carolina, WDCA-TV continued to lag behind WTTG, which was the nation's number-one independent station in ratings during 1984 and had, per Paul Harris in Variety, "some undistinguished ratings" outside of its children's and sports programming.
-To that end, in September 1986, the station conducted a schedule overhaul, increased its sports and movie telecasts.
+By this time, channel 20 had firmly established itself as the second independent in the market.
+It had also become a regional superstation, with a cable footprint stretching as far north as southern Pennsylvania and as far south as Charlotte, North Carolina.
+However, channel 20 continued to lag far behind WTTG, which was the nation's highest-rated independent station during 1984.
+Per Paul Harris in Variety, the station attracted "some undistinguished ratings" outside of its children's and sports programming.
+To that end, in September 1986, the station conducted a schedule overhaul with increased sports programming and more movies.
 The change touched every part of the station except the call letters, and management had even contemplated changing those.
 Tony Vinciquerra, who later became the president of Fox Networks Group, served as WDCA-TV's general sales manager from 1985 to 1986.

-Taft put its broadcast group up for sale in August 1986 due to agitation by investor Robert Bass, and while it asked $500 million for five independent stations, the winning bidder—TVX Broadcast Group of Norfolk, Virginia—only paid $240 million, and Taft estimated its after-tax loss for the sale at $45 to $50 million.
-TVX implemented budget cuts, laying off about 15 percent of the staff at the acquisitions; in Washington, 11 employees were immediately laid off—of a planned reduction of 18 personnel—and the production of local children's and public affairs programming canceled.
+Taft put its broadcast group up for sale in August 1986 due to agitation by investor Robert Bass; while it asked $500 million for five independent stations, the winning bidder—TVX Broadcast Group of Norfolk, Virginia—only paid $240 million, and Taft estimated its after-tax loss for the sale at $45 to $50 million.
+TVX implemented budget cuts, laying off about 15 percent of the staff at the acquisitions; in Washington, 11 employees were immediately laid off—of a planned reduction of 18 personnel—and the production of local children's and public affairs programming was canceled.
 Among the employees TVX laid off was Dyszel.

 The Taft stations purchase left TVX highly leveraged and highly vulnerable.
 TVX's bankers, Salomon Brothers, provided the financing for the acquisition and in return held more than 60 percent of the company.
-The company was to pay Salomon Brothers $200 million on January 1, 1988, and missed the first payment deadline, having been unable to lure investors to its junk bonds even before Black Monday.
+The company was to pay Salomon Brothers $200 million on January 1, 1988, but missed the first payment deadline, having been unable to lure investors to its junk bonds even before Black Monday.
 While TVX recapitalized by the end of 1988, Salomon Brothers reached an agreement in principle in January 1989 for Paramount Pictures to acquire options to purchase the investment firm's majority stake.
 This deal was replaced in September with an outright purchase of 79 percent of TVX for $110 million.